Over 11.6 million pounds of food rescued, 1.9 million meals packed, 120 different food donors. Countless lives changed.

 Drop us a note!

 Just fill out the simple form below and we’ll reach out.
-If you’d prefer to chat on the phone, please call our coordinator Bob at 877-725-2016 Ext.
-103.
+If you’d prefer to chat on the phone, please call our Director Melissa at 574-910-0334.